 If you no longer want the file to be publicly available, you can click Unshare.
 The following message will then be displayed:

-Note, if you decide to share the file again, the link will be different than it was before.
+Note, if you decide to share the file again, the link will be different from what it was before.

 Sharing R objects across documents